PECOS-packages/PECOS/docs/workflows/guppy-dem-decoding.md

 rate has to be converted rather than copied. `NoiseParameters` takes it in radians per time unit, while the simulator takes cycles per time unit and folds in `coherent_to_incoherent_factor / 2`.
-Dividing by `factor / 2 * 2 * pi` -- that is, `1.5 * pi` at the default factor -- makes the two agree.
+Dividing by `factor / 2 * 2 * pi` -- that is, `pi` at the default factor of one -- makes the two agree.
+At one, the stochastic branch is the exact Pauli twirl of the coherent rotation.
 The linear family needs no conversion, and its model dictionary is a normalized distribution on both sides.

 <!--continuation-->
 ```python